trdroid/iOS-Swift-Examples/Views/README.md

 4] If the *UIApplicationMain()* function determines that the app uses a main storyboard, it

-* Instantiates the App Window (*UIWindow* or *AnyCustomUIWindowSubClass*)
+* Inquires the app delegate instance for the value of its *window* property.
+* If the value is *nil*, instantiates the *UIWindow*
+* If the value is not *nil*, considers that instance.
+The valud is not *nil* in the case when the user explicitly returns an instance of a custom subclass of *UIWindow*.
-* Assigns the instance of the App Window to the app delegate instance's *window* property.
+* Assigns the instance (*UIWindow* or *AnyCustomUIWindowSubClass*) to the app delegate instance's *window* property.
 The app delegate instance's *window* property retains the instance of the App Window assigned to it to ensure that the App Window persists for the lifetime of the app.
 * Sets the App Window's frame to the bounds of the screen to make the App Window fill the device's screen
 * Instantiates the initial view controller of the main storyboard
 * Assigns the view controller instance to the App Window instance's *rootViewController* property, which sets the view of the view controller as the *root view* of the App Window.